iLevyTate/SCANUE/README.md

 ## Overview

-SCANJS aims to develop AI-based extensions of the prefrontal cortex (PFC).
+SCANUE aims to develop AI-based extensions of the prefrontal cortex (PFC).
 The project focuses on creating AI agents that simulate the functions of various PFC regions to assist in real-time cognitive tasks.
-The agents are built using Expert.js and other web technologies.
+The agents are built using Experts.js and other web technologies.

+### Name Change Notification

+We have rebranded from SCANJS to SCANUE due to SCANJS being a deprecated project created by another developer.
+If "SCANJS" appears in documentation, code, or other references, this was prior to the name change.

 ## Features